s-pudari/Know-How-to-Use-LearnE/README.md

 Like what you see?
 Head back to the dashboard and click “Start Learning Free” to create your account and dive into full features.

-Sign In / Sign Up Page :
+C.Sign In / Sign Up Page :
 ![image](https://github.com/user-attachments/assets/94b3a096-267f-4393-a282-96244eee5356)

 If you’re a new user, click "Don't have an account?
 Sign up".